Ephigenia/talks/source/gh-npm-registry.md

 <!-- _class: invert lead -->
 # Prequisities

-- GITHUB_TOKEN can be used to write to registry
+- `GITHUB_TOKEN` can be used to write to registry
-- accessing the github npm registry requires a personal access token with "read" permissions
+- accessing the github npm registry requires a personal access token with "read:packages" permissions ([Manage Personal Access Tokens](https://github.com/settings/tokens))

 ---
 <!-- _class: lead -->